 Facebook rolled out the first version of React Native in 2015.
 Since then, it has been battle-tested and perfected by top-tier businesses.

 Furthermore, you can add code into your codebase that is specific to the operating system to support features like Health API on iOS.
 All you need to do is apply the right plugins, of which many have been created by the development community.

 And if you can’t find the relevant plugin, you can contract a software engineer who will build it for you.

 The main flaw of React Native so far has been its inefficiency in handling heavy, resource-consuming games and complex animations.
-But this is something that you are unlikely to expect from your CRM mobile app.
+But this is not the problem you will encounter when you create a CRM mobile application with React Native.

 Rubyroid Labs can help you make better sense of whether building a CRM with React Native is a financially viable option, and we’ll make it work for you — just ask us.